Columbia Gorge AVA: History

 English Lord Balfour, planted grape vines in the early 1900s near the current location of Lyle, Washington.
-Leonis and Elizah Meress brought grape cuttings to the area from their native Adele Nord, a village in one of France’s coldest regions.
+Leonis and Elizah Meress brought grape cuttings to the area from their native Adele Nord, a village in one of France's coldest regions.
 Some of the vinifera vines they planted are still alive and have withstood temperatures well below zero.
 Viticulture in the Columbia Gorge was renewed in the early 1960s when experimental plots were planted on the south facing slopes of Underwood Mountain.
 Later, commercial plots were planted under the direction of Washington State University.
-As of 2023, the Columbia Gorge Winegrowers Association comprises 90 or more vineyards and 50 wineries.
+As of 2023, the Columbia Gorge Winegrowers Association (CGWA) comprises 90 or more vineyards and 50 wineries.
 Currently, 1300 acre are under vine in the Columbia Gorge viticultural area with more being planted each year.

 Terroir

-The Columbia Gorge viticultural area’s boundary is based on a combination of topographic, soil, and climatic factors that contrast with the nearby Columbia Valley and Willamette Valley viticultural areas.
+The Columbia Gorge viticultural area's boundary is based on a combination of topographic, soil and climatic factors that contrast with the nearby Columbia Valley and Willamette Valley viticultural areas.
 Much of the boundary line is the 2000 ft elevation line, which encloses lower elevations and flatter agricultural areas with loamy soils.
 Above the 2000 ft elevation boundary line the terrain becomes steeper and has gravelly soils more suitable for timber.

 Topography

 The Columbia River, twisting and turning on a westbound course, carved the Columbia Gorge, with its sides of steep cliffs, into the terrain.
 These sides range from sheer rock faces, consisting of volcanic outcroppings of igneous and metamorphic rock, to gentle stair-step benchlands formed by prehistoric lava flows.
 These benchlands have deep soil and good sun exposure, making them desirable for vineyards.
-Through the narrow gap in the Cascade Mountains, the Gorge funnels the Pacific’s moist marine air from the west and the drier inland air from the east, back and forth depending on the fluctuating air pressure.
+Through the narrow gap in the Cascade Mountains, the Gorge funnels the Pacific's moist marine air from the west and the drier inland air from the east, back and forth depending on the fluctuating air pressure.
 The Columbia Gorge viticultural area benefits from these prevailing winds, which moderate temperatures that otherwise might be warmer in the summer and cooler in the winter.